lluuaapp/GSAppleScriptTest/ReadMe.md

 ### STEPS TO REPRODUCE

-We have created a small example project which you can clone from this git repository:
+We have created a small example project to demonstrate the problem and put it on GitHub:

 https://github.com/lluuaapp/GSAppleScriptTest